Markov-switching State Space Models for Uncovering Musical Interpretation: Materials and methods

 \section{Materials and methods}

-In this paper, we examine note-by-note tempos for 46 recordings of Chopin's Mazurka Op.\ 68, No.3.
-The data are part of a large collection of the complete Chopin Mazurkas and other recordings collected and analyzed by the Center for the History and Analysis of Recorded Music (CHARM) in the United Kingdom~\citep{CHARM-site}.
-The recordings were processed using the note-onset detection algorithm developed in~\citep{Earis2007} and are available for download~\citep{Earis2009}.
+In this paper, we examine note-by-note tempos for 46 recordings of Chopin's Mazurka Op.\ 68, No.\ 3.
+The data is part of a large collection of the complete Chopin Mazurkas and other recordings assembled and analyzed by the Center for the History and Analysis of Recorded Music (CHARM) in the United Kingdom~\citep{CHARM-site}.
+The recordings were processed using the note-onset detection algorithm developed by~\citet{Earis2007} and are available for download~\citep{Earis2009}.
 We use the data for ``all rhythmic events'', which includes the time of each note attack as well as it's relative loudness.